hackforla/internship/.github/ISSUE_TEMPLATE/research--test--issue-template.md

 ---

+---
+### Draft of template issue for `Create Research Template Issue, Testing Guidance`
+**name:** TWE: Template Issue: Research: Test: Issue Template **about:** This issue takes the draft of an issue template and provides a checklist to see if it's ready for deployment, and if not, give feedback until it is ready to be made available to use.
+** title:** Research: Test: Issue Template: [Replace with TEMPLATE NAME] **labels:** feature: missing, feature: test a template (step 2a), status: template testing, milestone: missing, role: UI/UX research, size: 3pt', 'Participant Type: TWE Team Member', 'complexity: good first issue', 'feature: research', 'time sensitive'
+**assignees:**

+---
 #### Instructions for creating this issue
 The person who creates this issue should use these links to add links to the resources section and customize this issue
 - Customize the issue